 - A handful of fresh mint or Thai basil if available

-- 1/2 cup crashed roasted cashews or some seasame seeds
+- 1/2 cup crashed roasted cashews or some sesame seeds

-- 1/2 cup dried fried shallots (optional for garnish)
+- 1/2 cup dried fried shallots (optional for garnish, available from Asian grocers)

-- 2 tbsp toasted coconut flakes (optional for garnish)
+- 2 tablespoons toasted coconut flakes (optional for garnish)

-- 1 tsp grated palm sugar or 1 tbsp coconut aminos
+- 1 teaspoon grated palm sugar or 1 teaspoon honey

-- 1 small red chili, finely chopped (you can leave it out if you like it mild)
+- 1 small red chilli, finely chopped (you can leave it out if you like it mild)

-- Once you’ve prepared all your ingredients for the chicken, heat 1 tbsp of coconut oil in a large frying pan or a wok to high.
-Throw in lemongrass, chili, garlic, coriander stems and ginger and stir fry for about a minute until fragrant.
-Add chicken mince and lime zest.
+- Add the chicken mince and lime zest.
 Stir and break apart the mince with a wooden mixing spoon until separated into small chunks (this might take a while as chicken mince is quite sticky).
 The meat will now be changing to white colour.
-Add fish sauce, soy sauce, aminos and lime juice.
+Add the fish sauce, coconut aminos, tamari and lime juice.
 Stir through and cook for a further few minutes.
 Total cooking time for the chicken should be about 10 minutes.

-- Prepare the salad base by mixing together sliced red cabbage, onion grated carrot, and fresh herbs.
+- Prepare the salad base by mixing together the red cabbage, onion, grated carrot, and fresh herbs.

-- Mix all dressing ingredients and toss through the salad.
+- Whisk together the dressing ingredients and toss through the salad.

 - Serve the cooked chicken mince on top of the dressed salad and topped with roasted cashews, dried shallots, coconut flakes and extra fresh herbs.
 I often just mix everything together :)